jamesshore/ergotest/docs/reporting_api.md

 Reporting is split into two parts in Ergotest:

 * _Result rendering_, which converts a test result into a string.
-It happens in your build.
+Your build makes this happen.
-* _Error rendering_, which sets the [testCaseResult.errorRender](automation_api.md#testcaseresulterrorrender) property.
-It happens when a failed [TestCaseResult](automation_api.md#testcaseresult) is created.
+* _Error rendering_, which converts an error object into a string and sets the [testCaseResult.errorRender](automation_api.md#testcaseresulterrorrender) property.
+Ergotest makes this happen when a test fails.

 ### Customizing result rendering

 Most people only use result rendering.
-For example, the example in the [Automation API documentation](automation_api.md#start-here) `result.render()` to output the overall test results and `testCase.renderAsCharacter()` to output progress:
+For example, the example in the [Automation API documentation](automation_api.md#start-here) uses `result.render()` to output the overall test results and `testCase.renderAsCharacter()` to output progress:

 ```javascript
 import { TestRunner } from "ergotest/test_runner.js";